 DT 500 ZINE: – Let’s talk about your own gallery, what is the concept of your Gallery & Outlaw Art Museum?

 CLAYTON: – The basic idea behind the gallery was dealing with art that was outside the mainstream.
 Often art that dealt with issues related to the law.
 Did not have to be criminal.
-For example, art that had court cases attached to it – I had a number of court cases related to my work – mostly video or broke the law for example: tattooing was illegal in NYC since 1961, I showed work related to tattooing, graffiti art or conceptual art pieces related to drugs.
-Mainly work that questioned authority or work that was just unusual.
+For example, art that had court cases attached to it – I had some court cases related to my work – mostly video or broke the law for instance tattooing was illegal in NYC since 1961, I showed work related to tattooing, graffiti art or conceptual art pieces related to drugs.
+Mainly work that questioned authority or job that was just unusual.

 DT 500 ZINE: – Why did you start a gallery the first time?
 And why did you decide to restart it again?